NorthernMechatronics/nmapp2/README.md

 After successfully updating the firmware, the pop up window will close automatically.
 If there is an error during flashing, the window will pop up again with an error file.

 <img src="doc/res/app_msd.png" width="700">

+## Where to Next

+[Explore NMI's reference applications](https://github.com/NorthernMechatronics) for further examples on setting up wireless communications, managing application priorities, sensor interfacing, and more!